JudithLamb/Cluster-tracking/README.md

 #Construction of the similarity matrix at age 60

-#Table of prescriptions at age 60
+#Table of reimbursements at age 60
 pres_tab = pd.read_csv("Data/pres_60.csv", sep = ";")

 #Computation of the Cosine similarity between patients